Coca-Cola (NYSE:KO) Announces Quarterly Earnings Results

-Coca-Cola (NYSE:KO – Get Rating) released its quarterly earnings data on Monday.
-The company reported $0.68 EPS for the quarter, beating the consensus estimate of $0.65 by $0.03, MarketWatch Earnings reports.
-Coca-Cola had a net margin of 22.69% and a return on equity of 42.96%.
-The business had revenue of $11 billion during the quarter, compared to analyst estimates of $10.78 billion.
-During the same quarter last year, the business earned $0.64 earnings per share.
-Coca-Cola’s quarterly revenue was up 4.8% compared to the same quarter last year.
+Coca-Cola (NYSE:KO – Get Rating) released its quarterly earnings results on Monday.
+The company reported $0.68 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.65 by $0.03, MarketWatch Earnings reports.
+The business had revenue of $11 billion during the quarter, compared to the consensus estimate of $10.78 billion.
+Coca-Cola had a return on equity of 42.96% and a net margin of 22.69%.
+The firm’s quarterly revenue was up 4.8% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.64 EPS.

 Coca-Cola Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, April 3rd.
-Shareholders of record on Friday, March 17th were given a dividend of $0.46 per share.
-The ex-dividend date was Thursday, March 16th.
+The company also recently announced a quarterly dividend, which was paid on Monday, April 3rd.
+Investors of record on Friday, March 17th were issued a dividend of $0.46 per share.
+This represents a $1.84 dividend on an annualized basis and a yield of 2.90%.
+The ex-dividend date of this dividend was Thursday, March 16th.
 This is a positive change from Coca-Cola’s previous quarterly dividend of $0.44.
-This represents a $1.84 dividend on an annualized basis and a yield of 2.89%.
-Coca-Cola’s dividend payout ratio (DPR) is currently 83.64%.
+Coca-Cola’s dividend payout ratio is 83.64%.

-In other news, CEO James Quincey sold 46,421 shares of Coca-Cola stock in a transaction that occurred on Tuesday, March 7th.
-The shares were sold at an average price of $60.50, for a total transaction of $2,808,470.50.
-Following the completion of the transaction, the chief executive officer now directly owns 592,546 shares of the company’s stock, valued at approximately $35,849,033.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other news, SVP Nancy Quan sold 74,000 shares of Coca-Cola stock in a transaction that occurred on Wednesday, March 1st.
-The shares were sold at an average price of $58.71, for a total transaction of $4,344,540.00.
-Following the completion of the transaction, the senior vice president now directly owns 219,790 shares of the company’s stock, valued at approximately $12,903,870.90.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO James Quincey sold 46,421 shares of the business’s stock in a transaction on Tuesday, March 7th.
-The stock was sold at an average price of $60.50, for a total transaction of $2,808,470.50.
-Following the completion of the sale, the chief executive officer now directly owns 592,546 shares of the company’s stock, valued at approximately $35,849,033.
+In related news, CEO James Quincey sold 34,875 shares of the business’s stock in a transaction dated Monday, February 13th.
+The stock was sold at an average price of $60.32, for a total transaction of $2,103,660.00.
+Following the completion of the transaction, the chief executive officer now directly owns 351,737 shares in the company, valued at $21,216,775.84.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+In related news, SVP Nancy Quan sold 74,000 shares of the stock in a transaction on Wednesday, March 1st.
+The stock was sold at an average price of $58.71, for a total value of $4,344,540.00.
+Following the transaction, the senior vice president now owns 219,790 shares of the company’s stock, valued at $12,903,870.90.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO James Quincey sold 34,875 shares of Coca-Cola stock in a transaction dated Monday, February 13th.
+The stock was sold at an average price of $60.32, for a total value of $2,103,660.00.
+Following the sale, the chief executive officer now directly owns 351,737 shares of the company’s stock, valued at approximately $21,216,775.84.
 The disclosure for this sale can be found here.
-Insiders sold a total of 155,296 shares of company stock valued at $9,256,671 in the last three months.
-1.00% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 155,296 shares of company stock worth $9,256,671.
+Corporate insiders own 1.00% of the company’s stock.

 Coca-Cola Company Profile